 You need administrator rights to change the TCP/IP configuration.
-See note on "User accounts and password protection" on page 19 for details.
+See Chapter 3.9, "Windows operating system", on page 19 for details.

 The R&S ZNBT provides a miniature display in the upper right-hand corner of the front panel indicating the current IP address of the instrument.
 See Mini display.